Health and wellbeing

 Even if you’re fit and healthy, we recommend that all students register with a local doctor (GP) when they arrive.

-If you live within the extended catchment area, you will be eligible to register at the NHS Health Centre located on our South Kensington Campus.
 Students living elsewhere will need to register with a local GP, but can still use the NHS Health Centre services during the day.

 All students on a course of six months or longer who require a visa to study in the UK need to pay an Immigration Health Surcharge as part of their visa application.
 This entitles you to care from the UK’s National Health Service for the duration of your stay.